unocss/unocss/docs/guide/index.md

 <div class="m-1">Hello</div>
 ```

-`m-1` will be detected and generates the following CSS:
+`m-1` will be detected and the following CSS will be generated:

 ```css
 .m-1 { margin: 1px; }